yenlucykim/PySub_Interpreter/README.md

 # PySub_Interpreter
-C++ command-line tool for parsing and execcuting Python scripts
+C++ command-line tool for parsing and executing Python scripts

 ## What I learned